 The idea is simple, pick a card at random and spend 30 minutes to an hour doing the activity with your child.
 They are fantastic for promoting bonding with your children at a time when, unfortunately, we often find ourselves busy and forgetting to slow down.

 The TODO card game covers a range of different skills like developing emotional awareness, sensory play, language and so much more.

-These animal flash cards are one of the best gifts for 2 year olds that can be used for years to come because of all the extra information on them.
+These animal flash cards are one of the best gifts for two year olds and can be used for years to come because of all the extra information on them.

 Flashcards can be used from as young as 18 months.
 Even before my daughter could speak I would lay them out and say the names of the animals for her.
 Then I would ask her to show me the dog or cat etc and it didn’t take long for her to pick it up.